Kevin C. Rhoades

 Kevin Carl Rhoades (born November 26, 1957) is an American Catholic prelate who has served as Bishop of Fort Wayne-South Bend in Indiana since 2009.
 He previously served as Bishop of Harrisburg in Pennsylvania from 2004 to 2009.

-In 2021, Rhoades led the United States Conference of Bishops' Committee on Doctrine, which targeted President Joe Biden for his stance on abortion rights for women.
-In 2025, he was elected Secretary of the USCCB, the third-highest ranking position in the conference.
+In 2025, he was elected Secretary of the USCCB, the third-highest-ranking position in the conference.

-Biography

 Early life

-Kevin Rhoades was born on November 26, 1957, in Mahanoy City, Pennsylvania to Charles and Mary Rhoades.
+Kevin Carl Rhoades was born on November 26, 1957, in Mahanoy City, Pennsylvania to Charles and Mary Rhoades.
 The second of three children, he has an older brother and a younger sister.
 His father was a cousin of Republican State Senator James J. Rhoades.
 Raised in Lebanon, Pennsylvania, Rhoades graduated from Lebanon Catholic High School in 1975.

 Having decided to enter the priesthood, Rhoades enrolled at Mount St. Mary's University in Emmitsburg, Maryland, for two years.
 Rhoades applied to the Diocese of Harrisburg for placement in the program of priestly formation, and in 1977 entered St. Charles Borromeo Seminary in Wynnewood, Pennsylvania.
 He earned a bachelor's degree in philosophy from St. Charles in 1979.

 In 1979, Rhoades entered the Pontifical North American College and the Pontifical Gregorian University in Rome.
 He also studied Spanish at the Pontifical University of Salamanca in Salamanca, Spain, during the summer of 1982.
 Archbishop Terence Cooke ordained him a deacon at St. Peter’s Basilica in Rome in 1982.
 Rhoades obtained his Bachelor of Sacred Theology degree from the Gregorian University in 1983.